openlibhums/memory-alpha/content/support/email-and-reminders/email-template-variables.md

 - The article's correspondence author
   `{% raw %}{{ article.correspondence_author.full_name|se_can_see_pii:article }}{% endraw %}`

+If you use a variable with information that isn't available; e.g. a middlename for a user who has not provided one, it will be ignored and display a blank space instead.

 >[!NOTE]
 > Certain variables, such as the title, have `safe_` appended to the second half of the object.
 This is to ensure they display correctly.